 And drilling into a specific question on the quality of the agile meetings (see below) highlights that whilst they seem to be “friendly” and “positive” they are scoring lower for areas such as efficiency and focus, and further analysis of the comments shows some frustrations that should be addressed:

 There were also some quick wins from analysing a detailed question on the delivery of user stories.
 The teams flagged that whilst collaboration was good (although we know from our High Performing Teams macro attribute that there are frustrations around cross-functional capabilities) the teams did not feel efficient at user story delivery and had poor management of critical work in progress (WIP) limits during the sprints.
 Again, this will be a key area of focus for the following few months:

 All of the data at any level can then also be analysed based on a number of different filters.
 For example, how does the scoring and sentiment vary between teams, roles or physical locations?
 Below we can see that there are differences at a high level between the teams who are connected with the London office versus those connected with the Midlands office:

 We would certainly want to look at the difference of opinion around the quality of Product Ownership between the two physical locations to see if there are learnings from one that will provide insight in how to improve this in the other location.

 As you can see, with just a brief skim over some of the outputs and the filtering available there is an enormous richness to the data provided in just this one macro attribute.
 The insights gained here will shape the strategies to focus on for the next quarter, before being able to measurably demonstrate improvements in both performance and sentiment.
 Happy teams who are improving will reduce churn in your engineering team as well as improve the efficacy of output.

-In the meantime, if you’d like a demo or more information on how you can use the Agile Maturity Index to measurably improve your agile transformation, please drop me an email at email@example.com.
+If you’d like a demo or more information on how you can use the Agile Maturity Index to measurably improve your agile transformation, please drop me an email at firstname.lastname@example.org.